 1. Ensure your top management buy-in

-Let’s be obvious, if you don’t have the management into the loop, it is not possible to have an efficient CRM build.
-Senior management have to buy the tool and most importantly the vision!
+Let’s be obvious, if you don’t have the management in the loop, it is not possible to have an efficient CRM build.
+Senior management has to buy the tool and most importantly the vision!
 Starting a CRM, particularly for enterprises that never used one, is a challenge.
 The sales team and sales management have to be ready as prospects will be collected into a common CRM tool.
-CRM implementation always takes more time than expected because sales processes that were made on-paper have to be digitalised.
-Notes, email, products, lead, will be tracked into a data warehouse and this could change the mindset of some companies.
+CRM implementation always takes more time than expected because sales processes that were made on paper have to be digitalised.
+Notes, emails, products, and leads, will be tracked into a data warehouse and this could change the mindset of some companies.
 Years ago, I remember that bankers were very reluctant to pull this data into a common system.
-It is now key for company revenue and valued to track all commercial interactions.
+It is now key for company revenue and value to track all commercial interactions.

 For all the projects that we successfully managed, companies had a fortnight project manager.
 It doesn’t need to be a specialist but at least someone that will listen to the team requirements, understand customer communications, technology, email, phone number system, note tracking, lead management, and have a clear view of the customer history.
 CRM Customer relationship management software is about creating a sales marketing experience and user-friendly customer experience that will fit your business mindset and customers.
 Hence, it is important to find a colleague sharing a clear vision of customer relationships.
 The CRM strategy can change over time and customer experiences too.
 Some CRMs are very complex to manage… we say if you start a Salesforce CRM then you need a Salesforce specialist full time.
 That’s not completely wrong.